© Alison Shayler

 Musuems

-The Chamonix Valley offers quite a wide range of museums and galleries to suit all tastes.
+The Chamonix valley offers quite a wide range of museums and galleries to suit all tastes.
 Most of them open during high season and school holidays.

 Those interested in the traditions and customs of the Alps can head to the Maison de la Memoire et du Patrimoine in Chamonix centre, dedicated to the town's history, or the Maison de Barberine Museum in Vallorcine, a 18th-century house showing pastoral life.
 The Montagnard Museum in Les Houches is the place to learn about old mountain lifestyles while the Maison de l'Alpage in Servoz is dedicated to agriculture and landscapes.